fr00b0/nod/README.md

 # Nod
-Dependency free header only signal-slot library.
+Dependency free, header only signals and slot library implemented with C++11.

 # Usage